A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Abstract

 \section{Abstract}

-Graph clustering, which aims to divide the nodes in the graph into several distinct clusters, is a fundamental and challenging task.
-In recent years, deep graph clustering methods have been increasingly proposed and achieved promising performance.
-However, the corresponding survey paper is scarce and it is imminent to make a summary in this field.
-From this motivation, this paper makes the first comprehensive survey of deep graph clustering.
-Firstly, the detailed definition of deep graph clustering and the important baseline methods are introduced.
-Besides, the taxonomy of deep graph clustering methods is proposed based on four different criteria including graph type, network architecture, learning paradigm, and clustering method.
-In addition, through the careful analysis of the existing works, the challenges and opportunities from five perspectives are summarized.
-At last, the applications of deep graph clustering in four domains are presented.
-It is worth mentioning that a collection of state-of-the-art deep graph clustering methods including papers, codes, and datasets is available on GitHub\footnote{https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering}.
-We hope this work will serve as a quick guide and help researchers to overcome challenges in this vibrant field.
+Graph clustering, which aims to divide nodes in the graph into several distinct clusters, is a fundamental yet challenging task.
+Benefiting from the powerful representation capability of deep learning, deep graph clustering methods have achieved great success in recent years.
+However, the corresponding survey paper is relatively scarce, and it is imminent to make a summary of this field.
+From this motivation, we conduct a comprehensive survey of deep graph clustering.
+Firstly, we introduce formulaic definition, evaluation, and development in this field.
+Secondly, the taxonomy of deep graph clustering methods is presented based on four different criteria, including graph type, network architecture, learning paradigm, and clustering method.
+Thirdly, we carefully analyze the existing methods via extensive experiments and summarize the challenges and opportunities from five perspectives, including graph data quality, stability, scalability, discriminative capability, and unknown cluster number.
+Besides, the applications of deep graph clustering methods in six domains, including computer vision, natural language processing, recommendation systems, social network analyses, bioinformatics, and medical science, are presented.
+Last but not least, this paper provides open resource supports, including 1) a collection (\url{https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering}) of state-of-the-art deep graph clustering methods (papers, codes, and datasets) and 2) a unified framework (\url{https://github.com/Marigoldwu/A-Unified-Framework-for-Deep-Attribute-Graph-Clustering}) of deep graph clustering.
+We hope this work can serve as a quick guide and help researchers overcome challenges in this vibrant field.